RALYHDB/ASV-spoofing/README.md

 2. **Repository Structure**: Describes how the files and folders are organized.
 3. **Installation and Requirements**: Instructions to install dependencies and clone the repository.
 4. **Usage**: Explains how to run the code, train models, conduct experiments, and any other necessary steps.
-5. **Results**: Summary of the main findings or charts generated in the experiments.
+5. **Results**: Summary of the main findings generated in the experiments.
-6. **Contributions**: If you accept contributions from others, explain how to do so.
+6. **Contributions**: Explanation of how to do changes in the repository.
 7. **Contact**: Provides contact information in case someone wants to ask questions or collaborate.

 ## Project Description